 Image sharing site The Matboard (opens in new tab) is specifically targeting creatives as an alternative to the more mainstream Pinterest.
 Check out our in-depth review (opens in new tab) of what it has to offer.

-Upload your images to this digital mood board creation tool and organise them into project files, then use the web editor to easily pull together design trends and colour schemes.
+Upload your images to Sampleboard (opens in new tab), the digital mood board creation tool, and organise them into project files, then use the web editor to easily pull together design trends and colour schemes.
 The mood boards you create can be shared on various social media sites and easily imported into documents and presentations.
 A range of mood board themes are available to get you started.